TitouanVanBelle/TDBSplashscreen/Example/Pods/TDBSplashscreen/README.md

 ## Install

-Just add the following line to your Podfile and run `pod install`
+TDBSplashscreen is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

 ```ruby
 pod 'TDBSplashscreen'
 ```

 ## Usage

+To run the example project; clone the repo, and run `pod install` from the Example directory first.

 Here's an example of how you should use TDBSplashscreen